 Turn to Our Reliable Los Angeles Meal & Rest Break Lawyers

 If you believe you have been denied meal and/or rest breaks, you should seek the help of our established and reputable firm for help.
-Our team has substantial experience in state and federal labor laws and have a proven track record as litigators in court.
+Our team has substantial experience in state and federal labor laws and has a proven track record as litigators in court.
 We have handled countless cases of employer employment law violations including class action lawsuits.
 We can provide the highly-qualified and dedicated representation you need to fight back and potentially gain the compensation you may be owed under the law.